GregHilston/Simple-Slack-Bot/README.md

 `SLACK_BOT_TOKEN` with your Slack Bot's API token

+### Finding Your Slack Bot API Token

+To generate or locate your Slack Bot Token, visit

+> https://[YOUR SLACK TEAM NAME HERE].slack.com/apps/manage/custom-integrations

+and click

+> Bots

+If you already have a bot created, you should see it listed here, otherwise you should be able to click

+> Add Configuration

+to create one.

+Once you have a bot find it listed in the configurations and click the

+> Edit

+icon.
+You'll be brought to a page that lists your API token.
+This is what you'll use with Simple Slack Bot.

 ## Example

 To integrate with Simple Slack Bot, simply create an instance of it and register for notifications using a Python decorator.